 (3) The following conditions shall be met by the vendor/permittee:

 (i) The area authorized for the sale of alcohol shall be directly adjacent to the main business premises of the permittee where alcohol is sold in the normal course of business.

-(iii) The access point into and out of the serving area shall be marked with signs informing patrons that alcoholic beverages are not to be taken past the perimeter of the area shown on the site plan, and the permittee shall staff the entrance with such personnel as are necessary to enforce this condition.
+(iii) The access point into the serving area shall be marked with signs informing patrons that alcoholic beverages are not to be taken past the perimeter of the area shown on the site plan, and the permittee shall staff the entrance with such personnel as are necessary to enforce this condition.

 (iv) Alcohol shall be served only in cups, not in cans or in glass bottles, glasses or other glass containers.

 (v) The permittee shall provide such additional rest room facilities (e.g. portable potties) as are sufficient to comply with the requirements of paragraph (c)(2)(iv) below.
 The permittee shall also provide sufficient trash receptacles to serve the patrons of the permittee so as to prevent the littering of cups, napkins and other debris.

 (vi) The permittee shall obtain all necessary building permits and other licenses and approvals for any tent or other structure erected to facilitate use of the area covered by the permit.
 Under no circumstances shall any concrete or asphalt on public property be punctured or otherwise damaged by the placement or removal of any tent or other structure, and if such damage occurs the permittee shall be liable for the full cost of repairs.
 The permittee shall comply with all applicable laws, rules and regulations in the operation of its business within the permitted area.